Y ou're about to see some fascinating management-level sample interview questions and answers, but first:

-"When facing problems on the job I try to take a systematic approach.
+"When facing problems I try to take a systematic approach.
 I think it's important to clarify the problem first and get as much information as I can by collaborating with important stakeholders - BEFORE I start proposing possible solutions.
-I also try to think about what the best possible outcome might look like, or what I want the measurable result to be.
+I also try to think about what the best possible outcome might look like.
 FOR EXAMPLE, when I was at Company XYZ … (use one of your S.O.A.R.L.
 Stories here) … and the result was about a 15% increase in cost-savings for that project.
-What kinds of challenges are you currently facing in your department? … What might I do to help you solve those problems in my first couple months on the job here?"
+What types of challenges are you currently facing in your department? … What might I do to help you solve those problems in my first couple months on the job here?"

-"What I liked about my last job was the fact that there was good on the job training.
-I was able to really develop my "X" skills, which I know will help me succeed here if I am fortunate enough to be able to join your team.
-What are the qualities and skills of the people who have been most successful in your department?"
+"What I liked about my last was I was able to really develop my "XYZ" skills which I know will help me succeed here if I am fortunate enough to be able to join your team.
+What are the qualities of the people who have been most successful in your department?"

-"One thing I liked about my last job was that it allowed me to develop my project management skills ...
-FOR EXAMPLE, I was put in charge of a project where I had to earn the "buy-in" of people from multiple different departments — and I had all the responsibility for getting this project completed on time but no real authority over my teammates.
-I was successful because I involved key stakeholders early-on to get their feedback on my ideas.
-With those ideas is mind, I negiotiated with the team to an agreement about deadlines.
-Then day-to-day I made sure that each team member was completing their work on time.
-I did this by setting up a progress tracking system.
-Can I tell you about it? ... "
+"One thing I liked about my last job was it allowed me to develop my project management skills ...
+FOR EXAMPLE, I was put in charge of a project where I had to earn the "buy-in" of people from several different departments — and I had all the responsibility for getting the project completed but no real authority over my teammates.
+I was successful because I involved key stakeholders from the beginning.
+My team knew that other people were on board, so I was able to negotiate them to an agreement on deadlines.
+Then day-to-day I made sure everyone was completing their work on time by setting up a progress tracking system … Can I tell you about it?"

 "Would that type of experience be relevant to this job? ...
 Great! ...
 So when do I start? ..." (don't be afraid so throw some humor in if it's going well!)